amayer2010/EffectLiteR/README.md

 Installation
 =========

 effectliter can be installed from this Github repository.
-For those not familiar with installing packages from Github, the subfolder /old contains tar.gz files (for installing from source) and windows binaries.
+For those not familiar with installing packages from Github, the subfolder /old contains tar.gz files (for installing from source) and Windows binaries.
 Please make sure all dependencies are installed (lavaan (>= 0.5-16), methods, plyr), and for the shiny interface, the additional packages shiny, Hmisc, and ggplot2 are required.

 Run effectliter